tighten/lambo/readme.md

 Lambo uses the official GitHub command line tool to create your new repository so you must have it installed.
 You can find installation instructions [here](https://github.com/cli/cli#installation).

 New repository creation is configured by passing the value of the Lambo `--github` command line option directly to the GitHub command line tool.
-You must pass at least the desired visibility of your new repository, one of, `--private`, `--public`, or `--internal`.
+You must pass at least the desired visibility of your new repository: `--private`, `--public`, or `--internal`.

  ```bash
  # Create a new GitHub repository <your_github_username>/superApplication with the desired visibility